code-altered/codes-plugins/README.md

 **Supported plugins:**

 You will need to add **three** repositories.
-Mine, illumines for botutils/iUtils, and Owains.
-Botutils will need to be manually downloaded and added via https://github.com/illumineawake/illu-plugins/tree/master/release
+Mine, illumines for botutils/iUtils, and Owains (chinbreakhandler) Botutils will need to be manually downloaded and added via https://github.com/illumineawake/illu-plugins/tree/master/release

 Mine: